cfpb/regulations-site/README.md

 First we will need npm. npm ships with Node.js.
 If you don't already have it installed, there are a few ways to get it.
 - You can grab and install a binary or installer from http://nodejs.org/download/
 - If you're on OS X, you can use [Homebrew](http://brew.sh/) if that's your thing
-- If you are on using Ubuntu, the default apt-get package is out of date.
+- If you are using Ubuntu, the default apt-get package is out of date.
 Do:

 ```
 sudo add-apt-repository ppa:chris-lea/node.js